galaxyproject/galaxy-hub/src/events/GCC2014/BoFs/GalaxyEndUsers/index.md

-INCLUDE(/Events/GCC2014/Header)
+---
+pagetitle: Galaxy End, -, Users
+---
+PLACEHOLDER_INCLUDE(/Events/GCC2014/Header)

 <table>
   <tr>
     <th> Thanks to all who came out and contributed to the "end user" BoF discussion this evening.
-It was a fruitful discussion that we begrudgingly ended early to allow the Charles Commons staff to clean/set-up the room for tomorrow. <em>Let's continue this discussion tomorrow during lunch in room 304 (7/1/2014 @ 12:15 PM), we can call it the "end user BoF 2.0"! </em> </th>
+It was a fruitful discussion that we begrudgingly ended early to allow the Charles Commons staff to clean/set-up the room for tomorrow. </em>Let's continue this discussion tomorrow during lunch in room 304 (7/1/2014 @ 12:15 PM), we can call it the "end user BoF 2.0"! <em> </th>
   </tr>
 </table>

-<div class="title">Galaxy End-Users</div>

 <div class='dictbox'>
  BoF:: **[Galaxy End-Users](/Events/GCC2014/BoFs/GalaxyEndUsers)**